 Insert the following subclause

-11.23.3.3.16 MAC address policy procedure
+11.23.3.3.16 MAC Address Policy procedure

-The MAC address policy ANQP-element is used to discover the MAC address policy for a BSS.
-The STA receiving the MAC address policy ANQP element may use this information to configure its MAC address when it selects the BSS for association.
+The MAC Address Policy ANQP-element is used to discover the MAC address policy for a BSS.
+The STA receiving the MAC Address Policy ANQP-element may set dot11StationID to a MAC address which is conformant to the MAC address policy for the BSS, when it selects the BSS for association.